naxion-analytics/MRpy/README.md

 MRpy
 ====

-Python implementation of common market research tasks and algorithms.
+Python implementation of common market research models and algorithms.